an international residency for contemporary artists, writers and researchers at the intersection between creativity and the environment

 publications and exhibitions

-publications and exhibitions consequential to being in residence at Joya: AiR
+publications and exhibitions consequential to being in residence at Joya: AiR Gabrielle Kroese

-Joya: AiR offers a site-responsive context where interdisciplinary practice is deeply embedded within the dynamics of place
+Joya: AiR offers a site-responsive context where interdisciplinary practice is deeply embedded within the dynamics of place.

 Joya: AiR emphasises the deep connection between artistic exploration and the environment, supporting practices that are responsive to the materials, rhythms, and care required by fragile ecosystems